Alternatives To Bitcoin

 Chia

 Chia (XCH) is one of the greenest related alternatives to Bitcoin.
-While it is relatively small compared to other cryptocurrencies – its market cap was only around $275 million in 2023 – it could be a worthwhile investment.
+While it is relatively small compared to other cryptocurrencies – with a market cap in the millions, rather than billions – it could be a worthwhile investment.
 Its high volatility means that there are regular swings to take advantage of.
 For example, on 20 January 2023, the value of XCH grew from $39.23 at 7 AM to $45.75 at 11 PM.

 Furthermore, to help reduce the power consumption for adding blocks to the blockchain, Chia has adopted a crypto-mining alternative called Proof-Of-Space-Time.
 This method makes use of spare space on hard drives to facilitate blockchain transactions as an alternative to using CPUs as a Bitcoin miner.